ArtemSupa/wifite2-oneshot-hybrid/README.md

 ### This Integration

-- Integration and modifications by [Your Name/Username]
+- Integration and modifications by ArtemSupa
 - Created to solve the M6 detection bottleneck and missing PSK issue

 ## 🤝 Contributing